 Upon receipt of a complete building permit application, the Commissioner of Inspectional Services shall make a final determination, with due consideration given to the written opinions of the Director of Planning and Development and the UDC, as to whether the plans filed with such application are in full compliance with the Project Master Plans and consistent with the Design Guidelines.

-In making the final consistency determination, the Commissioner of Inspectional Services may elect to refer the matter to the Land Use Committee for the Committee’s review and recommendation, provided however that referral to the Land Use Committee is required for any modifications or changes to the Project Master Plans concerning the following: (i) building locations; (ii) building massing or relative heights of building elements; (iii) footprints of buildings and other structures; (iv) program; (v) driveway and parking stall locations; (vi)interior road network; and (vii) open space.
+In making the final consistency determination, the Commissioner of Inspectional Services may elect to refer the matter to the Land Use Committee for the Committee’s review and recommendation, provided however that referral to the Land Use Committee is required for any modifications or changes to the Project Master Plans concerning the following: (i) building locations; (ii) building massing or relative heights of building elements; (iii) footprints of buildings and other structures; (iv) program; (v) driveway and parking stall locations; (vi)interior road network; (vii) open space; (viii) increase in floor area; and (ix) significant changes to design elements.
 The Land Use Committee shall not be required to vote or to approve any matter referred to it in accordance with this condition.

 If the Commissioner determines that the application plans are inconsistent with either the Project Master Plans or the Design Guidelines, no building permit will be issued, and the Petitioner must either: (i) submit revised plans which the Commissioner deems to be consistent, or (ii) seek an amendment to this Special Permit/Site Plan Approval.